jhelgert/pyTranslines/README.md

 - And a so-called *inflow control* that determines the power inflow into the network at the source vertices.

+Additionally, there are configuration dwell-time constraints to prevent a rapidly switching of the switch states.

 The goal is to
 minimize the sum of quadratic deviation between the given demand and the delivered load to the consumers during a time interval `[0, T]`.